Discover superb wines, dine in alfresco cafes and explore a coastline and hinterland of farms and wilderness on the way to Kangaroo Island.

 On Adelaide's southern doorstep, the Fleurieu Peninsula offers a mellow Mediterranean ambiance.
 You'll find dozens of white sand beaches, undulating vineyards and farmland, pretty coastal towns near the entrance to Australia's longest river, and world renowned wetlands.
 There are plenty of opportunities to see kangaroos and local birdlife as well as dolphins, seals, pelicans, sea lions and whales.

-- Taste your way around the easygoing McLaren Vale wine region
+- Eat and drink your way around the McLaren Vale wine region

 - Discover wilderness and whales, wetlands and other wildlife